 Australia has regained the Ashes after they had lost it in the last Ashes series in England.
 The 2015 Ashes was dominated by the hosts by fully utilizing their home conditions.

 England were 0-2 down before the WACA test and this was ‘Do or Die’ game for them.
-But in a rather one sided affair, OZs once again demolished the English batting line up to win by an innings and 41 runs and now have an unassailable lead of 3-0.
+But in a rather one-sided affair, OZs once again demolished the English batting line-up to win by an innings and 41 runs and now have an unassailable lead of 3-0.
 And the next thing they have in their mind is cleaning up the Poms by 5-0.

-Cricket Pundits would claim that they had predicted such Australian victory, but a cricket follower knows that it was a no brainer.
+Cricket Pundits would claim that they had predicted such Australian victory, but a cricket follower knows that it was a no-brainer.
 England walked into the Australian territory without much to offer.
 Their fast bowlers who rely heavily on seam and swing friendly conditions were found wanting, not able to find the right length to trouble the Aussie batting lineup.
 Their pace battery has looked pretty dull and low on energy.
 Despite being one of the top bowling duos of the century so far, Broad and Anderson have looked ineffective.
 Stuart Broad particularly has looked way below average, going wicketless at WACA while conceding runs with an economy of 4.
-They also have missed the X factor of having someone who could bowl around 90 miles per hour consistenly.
+They also have missed the X factor of having someone who could bowl around 90 miles per hour consistently.
 The loss of the likes of Mark Wood, Steven Finn and Toby Roland Jones to injuries certainly depleted some optimum options for the third seamer after Broad and Anderson in the team.
 Ben Stokes’ involvement in a Bar Fight incident has kept him out of the team, further degrading England’s stocks.